DejavuForensics/Ransomware/README.md

 ######	Features related to Firewall.
 The proposed digital forensics audits if the file tries to:

--	Modify local firewall policies and settings.
+-	modify local firewall policies and settings.

 ######	Features related to cloud computing.
 The file is audited when you try to:

--	Connect to storage services and / or files from Dropbox, Google, MediaFire, MegaUpload, RapidShare, Cloudflare and Wetransfer.
+-	connect to storage services and / or files from Dropbox, Google, MediaFire, MegaUpload, RapidShare, Cloudflare and Wetransfer.

 ######	Features related to DDoS (Dynamic Danial of Service) attacks:

--	Create mutexes, other files and bots known as DDoS of the IPKiller, Dark-DDoS, Eclipse and Blackrev types.
+-	It is audited if the suspect file create mutexes, other files and bots known as DDoS of the IPKiller, Dark-DDoS, Eclipse and Blackrev types.

 ######	Features related to Infostealers, malicious programs that collect confidential information from the affected computer.
 Digital forensics checks if suspicious file tries to: